NatLibFi/marc-record-js/README.md

     subfields: true,               // Do not allow empty subfields
     subfieldValues: true,          // Do not allow subfields without value
     controlFieldValues: true       // Do not allow controlFields without value
-    leader: false,                 // Do not allow record without leader, with empty leader or with wrong length leader
+    leader: false,                 // Do not allow record without leader, with empty leader or with leader with length != 24
     characters: false              // Do not allow erronous characters in tags, indicators and subfield codes
     noControlCharacters: false,    // Do not allow ASCII control characters in field/subfield values
-    noAdditionalProperties: false  // Do not allow additional properties in fields }
+    noAdditionalProperties: false  // Do not allow additional properties in fields

+    strict: false                  // If true, set all validationOptions to true }
 );
 ```